aurora-bf/freshwater_flux_linresp/README.md

 The conda environment used when creating this repo is in environment.yml and the environment can be recreated using conda env create -f environment.yml

-The figures from our paper are generated in the following.
+The figures from our original paper are generated in the following.

 /app_to_obs/application_to_obs.ipynb: Fig 3c/d, Fig 1a, Fig 10, Fig 11, Fig 12